seznam/IMA.js-plugins/packages/cli-plugin-less-constants/README.md

 ### Custom units

-If you're missing any helpers, you can always define your own, either custom ones (as long as they adhere to the `Unit` or `MediaUnit` interface) or you can use helpers `asUnit` and `asMedia`:
+If you're missing a helper, you can always define your own, either from scratch (as long as it adheres to the `Unit` or `MediaUnit` interface) or you can use helpers `asUnit` and `asMedia`:

 ```typescript
 import { asUnit, asMedia } from '@ima/cli-plugin-less-constants/units';